jackhax/secure-file-management/README.md

 # Secure File Management System

 This is a secure file management system built using Python, Flask, and SQLite.
 It allows users to register, log in, upload files, download files, and share files with other users.
-The application also includes an admin portal for managing users and files.

 ## Deployment